UPPMAX/R-python-julia-matlab-HPC/docs/common/parallel.rst

                 # Print the mean value
                 print(mean_value)

-            Run the code with the batch script (HPC2N):
+            Run the code with the batch script:

             .. tabs::